mattstratton1/nextjs-no-netlify/workshop-script.md

 * And the change is in the newly deployed app - even though we haven’t merged the PR or anything

-While it’s doing all this, talk about why this is useful (automatic delivery, allowing the PR reviewer to check things against a live database without needing to spin the environment up themselves, the possibility of writing integration tests that are run in CI at this stage)
+While it’s doing all this, talk about why this is useful (automatic delivery, allowing the PR reviewer to check things against a live database without needing to spin the environment up themselves, the possibility of writing integration tests that are run in CI at this stage

-Summarise:
-* We’ve now shown how to integrate our application (and its data) with Netlify
-* Which is one way of doing continuous delivery / deployment
-* And which is what we showed at the beginning

-Also to be mentioned:
-* Prisma is an ORM (object-relational mapping)

-  > Object-relational mapping (ORM) is a technique that creates a layer
-  > between the language and the database
+When it's deployed the PR change, show that the testing app and the production app are *talking to the same database* - changes in one reflect in the other.
+This is Not a Good Thing.

 ## Production and testing